 Leaves: Fall Bloom: Early Spring Fruit/Seed/Nut: Fall

 Wildlife Value: This tree is moderately resistant to damage by deer.
 It is a host plant for the Banded Hairstreak, Edward's Hairstreak, Gray Hairstreak, White-M Hairstreak, Horace's Duskywing, Juvenal's Duskywing, butterflies, and many moths.
-The Acorns are eaten by woodpeckers, blue joys, small mammals, wild turkeys, white-tailed deer, and black bear.
+The Acorns are eaten by woodpeckers, blue jays, small mammals, wild turkeys, white-tailed deer, and black bear.

 Insects, Diseases, or Other Plant Problems: Potential insects include scale, oak skeletonizer, leaf miner, and lace bug.
 Potential diseases include anthracnose and oak leaf blister.
 It is resistant to oak wilt.

 - 60-100 ft.

 - The White Oak has insignificant yellowish-green flowers in separate male and female catkins that appear in spring shortly after the leaves emerge.
 The fruits are rich brown oblong acorns (to 3/4" long) with a warty-scaled cap that covers about 1/4 of the nut and detaches at maturity in late fall.
 The acorn requires only one growing season to reach maturity.